 In all the models presented previously, there is the possibility of having DM masses of the order of 100 GeV with a large portal coupling.
 But the question of detecting scalar DM from a typical portal coupling is a much more general question that we will answer in this section.

-In the model with just one singlet the DM production cross sections are negligible because DM masses are above about 3 TeV.
-In these extensions the production cross sections are of the order of any other weak process at the LHC.
+In the model with just one singlet the DM production cross sections are negligible because DM masses are above about 3.5 TeV.
+In these multi-singlet extensions, however, the production cross sections are of the order of any other weak process at the LHC.
 Therefore, one may ask if these light DM states can be probed at the present or future runs.
 Since DM particles cannot be directly detected at the LHC (or any other collider), we must consider processes that in addition include visible particles in the final state.
 The collider events associated with such processes have a large amount of missing energy.
 At the LHC, these processes are $pp \rightarrow X + \slashed{E}_{\text{T}}$, where $X$ and $\slashed{E}_{\text{T}} \equiv E_{\text{T}}^{\text{miss}}$ stand for SM visible particles and \emph{missing transverse energy} (MET), respectively.

 Let us now discuss the most common processes for which there are already experimental analyses by ATLAS and/or CMS.
 We start by computing the cross sections for the so-called mono-$X$ processes (where $X$ is a single SM particle), for six allowed points in the two singlets scenario, with \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2011uj, Alwall:2014hca}.
-The computations were performed for $\sqrt{s}$=13 TeV, 13.6 TeV and 14 TeV, with corresponding integrated luminosities of 190 fb$^{-1}$, 450 fb$^{-1}$ and 3000 fb$^{-1}$, corresponding to the different LHC runs including the High-Luminosity (HL-LHC) stage \cite{Zerlauth:2024aeh}.
+The computations were performed at LO for center-of-mass energies ($\sqrt{s}$) of 13 TeV, 13.6 TeV and 14 TeV, with corresponding integrated luminosities (L) of 190 fb$^{-1}$, 450 fb$^{-1}$ and 3000 fb$^{-1}$, corresponding to the different LHC runs including the High-Luminosity (HL-LHC) stage \cite{Zerlauth:2024aeh}.
 We have considered the processes